Intelligent-Adaptive-Interventions-Lab/bandit-simulations/README.md

 ## Setup
 ### Install packages
-* This code supports Python 3.9+
+* This code supports Python 3.9+.
 * `pip install -r requirements.txt`
 * Someitmes installation can occur via the wrong python version if pip is already associated with a python version:
-  * if you run pip install and continue to run into 'package not found' issues try
-  * python3.9 -m pip install <PacakgeName>
+  * if you run pip install and continue to run into 'package not found' issues try `python3.9 -m pip install <PacakgeName>`.
   * pip itself is written in python so you can choose the version of python that runs pip and for which packages are installed with the above command